 If you are wondering what the heck “guillemets” are, you have come to the right place.
 English and French may both use the Latin alphabet, but the French writing style is quite different as are certain French punctuation marks.

-On this blog, I use the written style guide of American English for spelling and grammar.
+On this blog, I use the written style format of American English for spelling and grammar.
 (I hope!)
 I’ve lived abroad for so long that I’m sure everyone would be pointing out that I’ve inconsistently spelled “color” as “colour” (Canadian spelling), and wondering what these « » are.

-French Writing Style Guide differences
+French Writing Style Format differences

 1. A person’s last name is written in ALL CAPITALS